elliepowell/myDAFNIexample/README.md

 # myDAFNIexample
-this is an example repository of some documents to show version control in class

-We are now adding some text to this document
+We are now going to add some text to this document

 ## Plan for later

 - everyone in class creates own `repo`
 - they edit a markdown (md) file

+## Second part of this class

+- go back to `FSL` and make some nice images